alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

         throw new Error('Property "username" can\'t be deleted.')
       }
     } else {
-      // Throw an error about nonexisting property throw new Error(`Property "${prop}" does not exist.`) }
+      // Throw an error about non-existing property throw new Error(`Property "${prop}" does not exist.`) }
   }